pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 766 Java
+I Study more about spring boot and java, today I learn how to validate with Bean validations of spring-boot and how to document with Swagger.

 #### Day 765 Java | Angular

 I continue with the front end of my project, I continue to learn more concepts about Angular, and Typescript it's very cool, I love the static types.